 The McManus: Dundee’s Art Gallery & Museum, 31 August – 4 November 2012

 Ferens Art Gallery, Hull, 10 November 2012 – 20 January 2013

-Ten of Leonardo da Vinci’s finest drawings in the Royal Collection toured five venues across the UK.
-The drawings were selected to reflect Leonardo’s use of different media and the extraordinary range of his activities: painting and sculpture, engineering, botany, mapmaking, hydraulics and anatomy.
-The exhibition included designs for chariots fitted with flailing clubs, a study of the head of Leda, a drawing of oak leaves, a double-sided sheet of anatomical sketches, a design for a scheme to drain marshland, a view of a river from a window, a costume study of a man on horseback, drawings of apocalyptic scenes, and a rough study of an old man in profile, one of the last drawings made by the artist.
+Ten of Leonardo da Vinci’s finest drawings in the Royal Collection will tour to five venues across the UK.
+They have been selected to reflect Leonardo’s use of different media and the extraordinary range of his activities: painting and sculpture, engineering, botany, mapmaking, hydraulics and anatomy.
+The exhibition includes designs for chariots fitted with flailing clubs, a study of the head of Leda, a drawing of oak leaves, a double-sided sheet of anatomical sketches, a design for a scheme to drain marshland, a view of a river from a window, a costume study of a man on horseback, drawings of apocalyptic scenes, and a rough study of an old man in profile, one of the last drawings made by the artist.

 Marcus Adams (1875-1959) overturned the long tradition of formal royal portraiture.
 Between 1926 and 1956 he created a unique record of two generations of royal children, presenting a new, relaxed image of royalty.
-Vintage prints from almost all the royal sittings were amongst the 100 works in the exhibition, many formerly part of the personal collection of Queen Elizabeth The Queen Mother.
-The centrepiece was a charming group of photographs of the very young Princesses Elizabeth and Margaret taken in the late 1920s and 1930s.
+Vintage prints from almost all the royal sittings are among the 100 works in the exhibition, many formerly part of the personal collection of Queen Elizabeth The Queen Mother.
+The centrepiece is a charming group of photographs of the very young Princesses Elizabeth and Margaret taken in the late 1920s and 1930s.

 The National Maritime Museum

-The National Maritime Museum opened 'Royal River: Power, Pageantry and the Thames' in April 2012.
-The exhibition explored the relationship between The Queen, the City of London and the River Thames.
+The National Maritime Museum will open ‘Royal River: Power, Pageantry and the Thames’ in April 2012.
+The exhibition will explore the relationship between The Queen, the City of London and the River Thames.

 To find out more visit The National Martime Museum website.